North Ward

 North Ward has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 16 projects likely to affect the area.
-Notable ones include Defence Housing Australia's Townsville New Builds Volume Leasing Program (400+ Homes), Mater Private Hospital's Townsville relocation, Marina Residences development, and the Townsville Breakwater Master-Planned Project.
-The following list details those most relevant.
+AreaSearch has identified 16 projects likely to affect the region.
+Notable initiatives include Defence Housing Australia's Townsville New Builds Volume Leasing Program (400+ Homes), Mater Private Hospital's relocation, Marina Residences development, and the Townsville Breakwater Master-Planned Project.
+The following list details those expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.